- What a concussion is

 Who is the Concussion Short Course designed for?

 The Concussion Short Course has been created for anyone with an interest in concussion.
-This can include people who work or are active within the following categories:
+This can include students, athletes, parents, teachers, and those who work or are active within the following categories:

 - People living with a concussion